0xDegenDeveloper/fossil/README.md

 - Once the blocks are fetched, we use their base fees to calculate the volatility.

 > Note: Confirm with Finn if calculation is correct.
-We only need `block.basefee`s ?
-No `block.timestamp`s for the calculation?
+We only need `block.basefees` ?
+No `block.timestamps` for the calculation?